 Pursuant to Article 31(1) of the ILC Articles, '[t]he responsible State is under an obligation to make full reparation for the injury caused by the internationally wrongful act.'
 As the commentary to the ILC Articles makes clear, 'reparation' has a broad definition that covers both restitution and compensation.

-The ILC Articles essentially followed the Chorzów Factory case – determining that reparation meant to 'wipe out all the consequences of the illegal act and re-establish the situation which would, in all probability, have existed if that act had not been committed',7 with restitution deemed to come 'first among the forms of reparation' since it 'most closely conforms to the general principle that the responsible State is bound to wipe out the legal and material consequences of its wrongful act'.8 The ILC Articles also adopted the customary international law view that where restitution is unavailable or inadequate, including when 'the property in question has been destroyed or fundamentally changed in character or the situation cannot be restored to the status quo ante for some reason,'9 compensation is more appropriate.
+The ILC Articles essentially followed the Chorzów Factory case – determining that reparation meant to 'wipe out all the consequences of the illegal act and re-establish the situation which would, in all probability, have existed if that act had not been committed',7 with restitution deemed to come 'first among the forms of reparation' because it 'most closely conforms to the general principle that the responsible State is bound to wipe out the legal and material consequences of its wrongful act'.8 The ILC Articles also adopted the customary international law view that where restitution is unavailable or inadequate, including when 'the property in question has been destroyed or fundamentally changed in character or the situation cannot be restored to the status quo ante for some reason,'9 compensation is more appropriate.

 In ITA practice, claims for restitution as expressed in the ILC Articles, and the PCIJ's decisions have largely been replaced by claims for compensation.10 Most of the bilateral and multilateral international investment treaties today contain provisions with respect to the standard of compensation giving comfort and guidance to the investors and tribunals alike in terms of determining the appropriate measure of compensation (or reparation) to be provided to an investor.11 Further, many situations involving violations of IIAs do not allow for a restoration of the status quo ante, leaving only compensation as an option.
 Therefore, the more pertinent question in recent ITA practice has been the relevance of the distinction between lawful and unlawful expropriation with respect to the determination of an applicable standard of compensation and the valuation method (including the valuation date).
 These subjects will be discussed in more detail below.